flecho/devlog/README.md

 <br>

 #### Things To Do
+- [ ] 0.
+Studying HTML & CSS is required.
 - [ ] 1.
 Solve flask logging that is not working
 - [ ] 2.
 Make upload_file parts as class
 - [x] 3.
 Make `.md` file is shown in main page.